1. Location & Transportation

 Is there a family camping area?

-Yes, the area designated for family camping is the area which is the furthest away from stages, tucked in the trees to dampen any sound further.
+Yes, family camping is at the back of the camping area, furthest away from the stages.
 There are toilets and showers within the camping area (family and general camping) also for convenience 🙂

 Are there showers/toilets in the camping area?